Jump to content

 11. @Armand hey man!
 Yep for sure I'm living in Manila so should be about 2 hours away from Los Baños!

 12. More slow progress.
 Here's what the dashboard looks like after a week of cutting and melting plastic parts together...
 Getting close but not quite there yet.
 The general layout has successfully been converted from RHD to LHD – just a lot of tidying up left then we're off to repaint or wrap the dash (haven't made my mind yet) While waiting for the dash the rest of the guys are slowly putting all the other bits together: Got the ABS pumped cleaned and hooked up.
 Aircon parts all bolted on.
 Also factory horn!
-All the reservoir bottles cleaned and hooked up
+All the reservoir bottles cleaned and hooked up too Picked up about 3 packs of these Password JDM 10mm fender bolt things.
+Thinking of replacing most of the visible screws around the bay with these (where sensible of course)

 13. Thanks guys! @Rich-k, usually just a bit of bog to hide where it was seamed and then repaint it with vinyl paint.
 Use crumpled paper to recreate the texture.
 Alternatively I was also thinking having it wrapped in alcantara instead of painting it – if budget will allow.

-14. Plumbing installed and wiring mocked up!
+16. Plumbing installed and wiring mocked up!
 Rear suspension and coilvers installed!
 Let there be light!
 Meanwhile, we still have a lot of detail going on in parallel...
 Every nut, bolt, bracket and washer cleaned!
 Now for the tricky part - cutting up the RHD dash for conversion to LHD!

-15. Slowly piecing it all back together.
+17. Slowly piecing it all back together.
 Painted/refreshed and installed more underchassis/suspension parts.

-16. Thanks guys! @Idrees yep definitely nothing beats the feeling of building up from a bare shell!
+18. Thanks guys! @Idrees yep definitely nothing beats the feeling of building up from a bare shell!
 Still a long way to go but we're slowly getting there.

-17. Aaaand the last section of the shell has been painted.
+19. Aaaand the last section of the shell has been painted.
 We've just completed painting the inner part of the shell!
 Getting ready to put it all back together again Mocking up the brakelines as the will need to be slightly modified to suit the new LHD orientation We've started cleaning most of the suspension bits and giving them a nice coat of VHT Epoxy Paint.
 Sanded down the tank so it can get painted too

-18. Underchassis has now been painted!
+20. Underchassis has now been painted!
 We also repaired a bit of damage in the wheel well tub caused by shoddy installment of an external fuel cell On the detailing side a few more small bits here and there have been cleaned and spiffied up Also my supply of VHT goodies have arrived!
 (Vinyl, Caliper, Epoxy, Engine Enamel etc) so we can start repainting all the other interior bits and suspension parts and of course the engine + gearbox

-19. Also race photos are up.
+21. Also race photos are up.
 If you'll notice we have new fiber panels installed that were rushed for this race.
 So for the time being we painted them flat black because of lack of time.
 They still need some smoothening up and proper paint to match the rest of the car.
 The wing hasn't even been installed yet.
 Apologies the car looks like crap at the moment

-20. VERY.
+22. VERY.
 WET. - this what our race weekend was like.
 Add to that battery/electrical gremlins we failed to qualify and attempt a proper time attack run in the morning.
 The afternoon saw heavy rains and with our newly lightened car -- traction was very tricky to say the least.
 Despite the greasy wet track, and started 26th my brother was able to claw up the grid to finish 8th.
 Not the elusive podium finish that we both have been chasing all season – but an 18 car jump in a wet race is not bad at all.
 Apart from a few small details we have a very competitive package.
-Here's the video of that
+Here's the video of that grid race.
+Enjoy! >https://www.youtube.com/watch?v=_LFX3VVbQQM

 ×